 There are a few factors to consider when it comes to preserving network integrity: availability, security, bandwidth and control.
 Network availability refers to how accessible a network is to applications and end users.
 A router or switch operating poorly or failing outright reduces network availability, as it inhibits network access for its connected clients.
 Security refers to how safe a network is from threats.
 A secure network prevents intrusions like worms, trojans and other traffic anomalies from adversely impacting it.
 Bandwidth refers the amount of raw data that can be piped in and out of a network without hindrance.
 A network’s bandwidth is adversely affected by large amounts of spam and denial-of-service attacks.
 Control refers to the network administrator’s ability to manage and oversee the network as a whole.

 A network is functioning properly when several things occur:

-- applications and client get enough network availability
+- applications and clients get enough network availability

 - applications and clients get proper bandwidth